UgbeGodwinIkpe/wizIQ.github.io.u/README.md

-# WizIQ
+This WIZIQsite was designed by Godwin to aids distance learning of all kind.
- wizIQ wholly designed by Godwin to aid distance learning of all kind
+It was actually his first task on his programming course with NugiTech